mapbox/cheap-ruler/README.md

 A collection of very fast approximations to common geodesic measurements.
 Useful for performance-sensitive code that measures things on a city scale.

-The approximations are based on an [FCC-approved formula of ellipsoidal Earth projection](https://www.gpo.gov/fdsys/pkg/CFR-2005-title47-vol4/pdf/CFR-2005-title47-vol4-sec73-208.pdf).
+The approximations are based on the [WGS84 ellipsoid model of the Earth](https://en.wikipedia.org/wiki/Earth_radius#Meridional).
 For distances under 500 kilometers and not on the poles, the results are very precise — within [0.1% margin of error](#precision) compared to [Vincenti formulas](https://en.wikipedia.org/wiki/Vincenty%27s_formulae),